Board of Directors

 Janet Chess

-Janet Chess is a Healthcare & Higher Education advocate, former Tech executive, not-for-profit board member, and Microsoft alum.
-Chess is a transformational business and civic leader with 30+ years’ experience delivering profitable revenue growth and stewarding complex relationships that create value.
-Known to clients and stakeholders as a trusted advisor, Chess possesses a proven ability to lead and empower organizations for a client- and partner-centered focus that solves pressing issues and delivers compelling outcomes.
-Her career was established in the Tech industry where she held executive leadership roles responsible for Client | Partner business units and driving corporate citizenship strategies for Xerox, Microsoft, and IBM.
-Known for her ability to inspire a shared vision, Chess describes herself as at her best when connected to a purpose and mission greater than the role in which serves.
-Chess holds a Bachelor of Arts degree in Economics from the University of North Carolina at Chapel Hill and she has achieved executive certification from the London Business School.
+Janet Chess is a business and civic leader with 35+ years’ experience delivering profitable revenue growth and stewarding complex relationships to enable shared success.
+Known to clients and stakeholders as a trusted advisor, Janet’s experience spans multiple functional areas, including product, sales, consulting, talent, operations, and corporate responsibility.
+Recognized for driving transformational growth for iconic brands, Janet held executive leadership roles and was responsible for enterprise and ecosystem business units; she drove corporate citizenship strategies for Xerox, Microsoft and IBM.
+Known for her ability to inspire a shared vision, Janet is at her best when connected to a purpose and mission greater than the role in which she serves.
+Janet received her Bachelor of Arts in Economics from the University of North Carolina at Chapel Hill, where she was a Joseph E. Pogue Merit Scholar.
+She has participated in executive education programs, including the London Business School.

 Tom Elden